lpatel2/lpatel2.github.io/projects/project1.md

 # On Thin Ice: A Spherical Presentation
 <img src="/images/on_thin_ice.png?raw=true"/>
-On Thin Ice is a spherical video presentation made for Magic Planet hardware that documents the effects of climate change in the Arctic.
+On Thin Ice is a spherical video presentation that documents the effects of climate change in the Arctic.
+It was made for NOAA's Science on a Sphere presentation system for the purpose of being shown in museums and visitors' centers to educate the general public.